venkatasiri12/Masters_Study_Journal/README.md

 ## 🌱 What This Journal Is About

+Welcome to my Masters Study Journal — a colorful, evolving space where learning is treated as a process, not a performance.

 This repository is a **living study journal** maintained throughout my Master’s program.

 It captures my learning as it unfolds — including exploration, mistakes, refinements, and insights — rather than only polished outcomes.

 The intent is simple but deliberate: to make the **process of learning visible**.
-Welcome to my Masters Study Journal — a colorful, evolving space where learning is treated as a process, not a performance.

-This repository is a **living study journal** maintained throughout my Master’s program.

-It captures my learning as it unfolds — including exploration, mistakes, refinements, and insights — rather than only polished outcomes.

-It is intentionally expressive, visual, and honest — because real learning is rarely linear.

 ---